meilisearch/documentation/reference/api/settings.md

 <CodeSamples id="update_searchable_attributes_1" />

-A match in title will make a document more relevant than another document with a match in overview.
+In this example, a document with a match in `title` will be more relevant than another document with a match in `overview`.

 ##### Response: `202 Accepted`